Pets in Boston rental units

 A common question that many landlords and property managers are asked is whether pets are allowed in the unit.
 This is a tough situation for many landlords and property managers.
 Throughout the Boston area, it is common that rental units do not allow pets.

 Many leases and lease addendums have no pet clauses but may allow certain pets with written permission.
-If the landlord gives permission for the pet, they may ask you to provide information.
-Documentation that the animal has all appropriate immunizations, shots, etc may be required before the pet resides in the unit.
+If the landlord gives permission for the pet, they may ask you to provide certain information, like documentation that the animal has all appropriate immunizations and has no bad history with people or other animals.
 The landlord may also ask for confirmation from roommates that they are okay with the pet residing in the unit.
 The landlord has the right to say no and abide by the lease agreement.

-Service animals are not pets but working animals.
+Service animals are not pets, but working animals.
 They are trained to perform a certain task to help people with a specific medical condition.
 This includes physical, sensory, psychiatric, intellectual, or other disabilities.
 They are allowed in any public and private facilities that patrons are allowed.
-More about this here – https://www.mass.gov/service-details/about-service-and-assistance-animals
+(You can find out more about this here.)

-If you are thinking about getting a pet or if you are moving into a property with an existing pet always speak with your property manager or landlord.
+Long story short: If you are thinking about getting a pet or if you are moving into a property with an existing pet, always speak with your property manager or landlord about it!